LeidenUniversityLibrary/digmanclass/glossary.md

 At the other end of the scale were richly decorated bindings with wooden boards and blind-tooled decoration.
 The motifs used in the decoration can sometimes help us to relate a binding to a certain atelier or city.
-Some even tell us who the binder was. \'Godefridus me fecit\' says a binding produced by Godefridus de Block, a fourteenth-century binder in Brussels.
-Very rare are so-called \'treasure bindings\', which covered books, that needed to look handsome and rich, such as gifts or a Gospel Book used for altar display.
+Some even tell us who the binder was.
+'Godefridus me fecit' says a binding produced by Godefridus de Block, a fourteenth-century binder in Brussels.
+Very rare are so-called 'treasure bindings', which covered books, that needed to look handsome and rich, such as gifts or a Gospel Book used for altar display.